 In 2007 I left my last job and launched my business.
 Everyone said I shouldn’t.
 I had a good job, was making good money, and I had allowances and yearly travel opportunities.
 But I felt like I had outgrown that stage and space in my life.

 Someone once said entrepreneurship involves living for a while like no one wants so you can live the rest of your life like most won’t.
 There’s merit in the statement.
 In the past 11 years, I have had some fat years and lean years in business.
 I’ve cried a lot, felt alone and misunderstood, and I have had many WTF moments.
 I’ve worked harder at my dream that I ever did for an employer and I had to give up a lot.
 I have no regrets.
 Whether the years were fat, lean or in between, it has always been worth it.
-Those years molded me into the woman and professional I am now and blessed me with the grit and grace to support others no matter where there are on their journey.
+Those years molded me into the woman and professional I am now and blessed me with the grit and grace to support others no matter where they are on their journey.